spierala/mini-rx-store/docs/docs/angular.md

 When using `EffectsModule.register`, you **must** write the effect with `createEffect`.
 Otherwise, the effect will be ignored.
 :::warning

-### Get hold of the store and actions via the Angular Dependency Injection
+### Get hold of the store and actions via the Angular dependency injection
 After we registered the StoreModule in the AppModule we can use Angular DI to access `Store` and `Actions`.

 For example in a component: